 Sadly our tour ends this morning after breakfast.
 We will be transferred to the airport for our flight back to Australia.
 The journey may be over but the memories will last a lifetime.
 (B)

 - Extensive touring of the battlefield sites

 - All excursions, scenic drives, and sightseeing as described in the itinerary

-- Breakfast daily, six lunches and six dinners
+- Breakfast daily, seven lunches and seven dinners

 - Services of a Tour Manager, Historian, Driver and experienced Local Guides